CockHeroJoe/CHAP/README.md

 The `main` program takes 1 or more [Round Config Files](#round-config-files) as the positional arguments.

-Individual rounds are output by default
+Individual rounds are output by default, but are assembled into a complete video with a title screen, round transitions and credits, if the `--assemble` (AKA `-a`) option is used.

 ### Example Invocations